Anxious girl covering her face

 What's more, a recent study suggests that autoimmune inflammation of the thyroid could play a significant role in the development of anxiety disorders.
 The study examined 76 patients with anxiety disorder and found that 71 patients had an increase in blood flow to the thyroid gland---a sign of thyroid inflammation---linking thyroid abnormalities to their heightened anxiety.

-If you're experiencing symptoms of anxiety, nervousness, or irritability, consider testing your thyroid hormone levels and seeing a healthcare provider to discuss your results.
+If you're experiencing symptoms of anxiety, nervousness, or irritability, consider getting an at-home thyroid test and seeing a healthcare provider to discuss your results.
 They may recommend thyroid management medications or other methods to reduce or alleviate your symptoms.

 Oxytocin